MATBckh22/MATB-STUDIOS/README.md

 >>> i>j
 False
 ```

-# Logic Variables
+## Logic Variables
-Note: may take some time to understand this
+*Note: may take some time to understand this*

-boolean values: table refer to slide 8, comparison example below
+Boolean values: table refer to slide 8, comparison example:

 ```
 pset_time = 15
 sleep_time = 8